i-witness/i-witness.github.io/docs/index.md

   such as a traffic stop, stop-and-search or border control.
 - Automatically sends SOS messages with your location to pre-configured SMS & email contacts.
 - Records video from the rear-facing camera to save locally and upload to iCloud.

-##### Coming soon

-- Quickly share recorded video via social media to connect with other users.
+- Easily share recorded video via social media to connect with other users.

 #### Installation instructions